HOMEPAGE / PAPERS

 8. Define Your Catchment Area

 What is the community your group will serve.
 Eg a village, a church congregation, a school, or tenants association?
 Do you see it serving a number of villages in a particular valley?
 Are you thinking county-wide or city-wide?
-Or is it to facilitate co-operation between the members of a particular interest group, maybe people who are working on an arts project, a political campaign, a charitable project, or sharing resources that are expensive to buy individually.
+Or is it to facilitate co-operation between the members of a particular interest group, maybe people who are working on an arts project, a political campaign, a charitable project, a small business, or sharing resources that are expensive to buy individually.

-9. Name your Group and your Currency
+10. Name your Group and your Currency

 Ideas for naming your group and your currency will probably emerge in the process of these discussions.
 Choose a name that is meaningful in your area, that will give your members a sense of ownership, and will generate a feeling of loyalty.
 Names that are snappy, easy to pronounce, and have a sense of humour work best.
 If there are competing ideas, you might have to defer the decision until you are ready to hold a public meeting and have a vote on it, proponents of competing names making speeches in support of their choice.

-10. Form Your Organisation
+11. Form Your Organisation

-11. Value Your Time
+12. Value Your Time

-12. Find Meeting Places
+13. Find Meeting Places

 Look about your neighbourhood for organisations and centres who may wish to be involved by providing meeting space - such centres might need more "volunteers" to help them run their activities, and a mutually beneficial relationship can be forged.
 A regularly monthly "Talk & Trade" meeting in a public place can work well.
 Alternatively, some LETS groups like to hold meetings "round the houses" of the members in turn, which makes for a friendly informal group.
 You can experiment with any of these approaches - some groups may be happy just to meet "online".

-13. Agree Your Methods
+14. Agree Your Methods

 ORGANISE

-14. Think about Finances
+15. Think about Finances

-16. Check in with LETSlink
+17. Check in with LETSlink

 Report to LETSlink UK on what you have done so far.
-You may be able to give us an idea of your resources, such as ITl, design, and organisational skills.
+You may be able to give us an idea of your resources, eg those with IT, design, and organisational skills.
 Do potential members have computers at home, or can access be arranged at a local community centre, library, or internet cafe?
 Answers to suchlike questions will enable you to describe to us the kind of support you think you need: some groups prefer to be independent, whilst others will be glad to tap into ready-made systems that help them to support their group locally.
 We may need to meet up with you for some issues to be worked through, and/or you may be able to get advice and moral support from accessing our online members' area.

-17. Install a System
+18. Install a System

-18. Test Your System
+19. Test Your System

 EXPAND

-19. Expand your Membership
+20. Expand your Membership

 Once you have built up confidence, you can begin outreaching to likely organisations, who can benefit from joining you, getting them involved one at a time, eg a mother & toddler group, a school, a group for the elderly, a group for the disabled and their carers.
 You need to be clear whether you are inviting them to encourage their members to join the LETS individually, or you are inviting them to join as an organisation.
 Either or both approaches are valid.
+Some local councils, or CVS organisations supply lists of voluntary organisations, which are an invaluable source for outreach - if you find there are many relevant organisations this will be an ongoing process.
+Make sure they know about you, and become a member - if they have public events, turn up and make yourself known.

-20. Access Local Support
+21. Access Local Support

 22. Hold a Public Launch

 When you have gained confidence, you can plan a public launch, which will be your main opportunity to enrol members of the public enmasse, and really build up volume.
-It will require your systems to be functioning, attractive literature with your logo on it to be designed and printed,, local newspapers and radio to be briefed, catering to provided by your members, a local personality, or official, perhaps even the mayor, to make an opening speech, someone to conduct a sponsored auction, computer training, stalls, amusements and entertainments, perhaps a creche, and photographs to be taken recording the event.
+It will require your systems to be functioning, attractive literature with your logo on it to be designed and printed, local newspapers and radio to be briefed, catering to provided by your members, a local personality, or official, perhaps even the mayor, to make an opening speech, someone to conduct a sponsored auction, computer training, stalls, amusements and entertainments, perhaps a creche, and photographs to be taken recording the event.

 23. Contact Local Businesses